splunk/public-o11y-docs/private-preview/aopt/aopt-intro.rst

 Key features
 ==========================================================

 * :guilabel:`Kubernetes Profiler` (the :guilabel:`Application Optimization` dashboard) provides insights into the efficiency of your CPU and memory settings for your Kubernetes workloads.
-You can use the profiler to
+You can use the profiler to:

    * Obtain insight summaries by applying filters of your choice (environment, cluster, namespace, and so on).
    * Find the workloads most in need of attention based on your priorities, which could be performance, reliability, or cost savings.